Combinatorial theorems in sparse random sets: Probabilistic estimates II: bounding -differences

 We are assuming that $*_k(1,\mu_2,\dots,\mu_{k-1})(y)$ is never more than 3/2, and $\mu_k(y)$ is always either $p^{-1}$ or 0, so changing one element of $U_k$ cannot change $Y$ by more than $3(p|X|)^{-1}$.
 (The division by $|X|$ is because we are taking an average over $y$ rather than a sum over $y$.)

-Lemma \ref{azuma} now tells us that the probability that $Z-\E Z\geq \eta/2$ given that $|U_k|=t$ is at most $\exp(-\eta^2p^2|X|^2/72t)$.
-It follows that if $t\leq 2p|X|$ then the probability is at most $\exp(-\eta^2p|X|/144)$.
+Lemma \ref{azuma} now tells us that the probability that $Z-\E Z\geq \eta/2$ given that $|U_k|=t$ is at most $2\exp(-\eta^2p^2|X|^2/72t)$.
+It follows that if $t\leq 2p|X|$ then the probability is at most $2\exp(-\eta^2p|X|/144)$.
 By Chernoff's inequality, the probability that $t>2p|X|$ is at most $2 \exp(-p|X|/4)$.
 Putting these two facts together and adding over all possible values of $t$, we obtain the result stated. \end{proof}

-Our aim is to prove assumption 1 for a sufficiently small constant $\eta>0$.
-Therefore, it remains to prove that, under suitable conditions on $p$, we have the bound $W(x,y)\leq\a p|K(x)|$ for every $x,y\in X$ such that $S_1(x)\cap S_k(y)$ is non-empty, where $\a$ is also a sufficiently small constant.
+Our aim is to prove that property P1 holds with high probability for a given small constant $\eta>0$.
+Therefore, it remains to prove that, under suitable conditions on $p$, we have the bound $W(x,y)\leq\a p|K(x)|$ for every $x,y\in X$ such that $S_1(x)\cap S_k(y)$ is non-empty, where $\a$ is also a given small constant.
 Here, the argument once again depends on the particular form of the set of sequences $S$.

 In the case of sets with two degrees of freedom, this is trivial.
 Let us suppose that $|K(x)|=t$ for every $x\in X$.
 By definition, $S_i(x)\cap S_j(y)$ is either empty or a singleton for every $1\leq i<j\leq k$ and every $x,y\in X$.
 It follows, when $S_1(x)\cap S_k(y)$ is non-empty, that